facebookresearch/TorchMPI/docs/collectives.md

 - unimplemented (not implemented in your version of torchmpi)
 - unavailable (implemented by your version of torchmpi but not available in your installation)

-Here is a sample output of that function call for an installation with nccl support:
+Here is a sample output of that function call for an installation with nccl but without gloo support:
 ```
 cpu = {
 	MPI.broadcastTensor                 	->	 available